PriyankaSrivastava17/V-CloudComputing-Repo/README.md

 # V-CloudComputing-Repo

-Instructions for building and running Spring Boot application in Docker by Priyanka-M21AIE244
+Instructions for building and running Spring Boot application in Docker by Priyanka Srivastava -M21AIE244

 Here are the steps to create a Docker image for your Spring Boot project and run it: